 Methods

 Eighty patients with idiopathic PAH (iPAH, n=46) or PAH associated with connective tissue disease (CTD-PAH, n=34) who were treated with iv iloprost in a domiciliary setting between 1st January 1999 and 1st April 2015 were identified from departmental databases.
-In keeping with the study of McLaughlin et al, who previously assessed long-term response to iv epoprostenol, only those individuals who received >30 days of iv iloprost were included in the study cohort - i.e. those patients only receiving treatment as short-term rescue therapy in an in-patient setting were excluded (V. V. McLaughlin et al., 2002).
+In keeping with the study of McLaughlin et al, who previously assessed long-term response to iv epoprostenol, only those individuals who received >30 days of iv iloprost were included in the study cohort - i.e., those patients only receiving treatment as short-term rescue therapy in an in-patient setting were excluded (V. V. McLaughlin et al., 2002).
 Date of diagnosis was defined as the date of first diagnostic right heart catheter or date of first presentation to the unit if the patient was too unstable for immediate right heart catheterisation.
 Baseline characteristics, dosing and exercise capacity during follow-up were retrieved.
 Exercise capacity was assessed using the incremental shuttle walking distance (ISWD).
 Date of death was ascertained using the National Health Service (NHS) mortality data, while to allow comparison with previous studies survival was analysed in 4 ways:

 Overall survival from date of diagnosis to a census date of 1st October 2015 or date of transplantation versus date of death.